Recovering from Social Withdrawal (Hikikomori) - A Step-by-Step Guide Without Forcing Reintegration

 Shame and Self-Denial

-"I'm worthless because I can't function in society."
+"I am worthless because I cannot function in society."
 "Everyone my age is working."
 The shame of deviating from what society considers "normal" deepens self-denial and makes going outside even harder.
 Shame is an emotion that drives people into hiding, and it is one of the most powerful forces sustaining withdrawal.
+However, the definition of "normal" varies by era and society, and deviating from it does not diminish your worth.

 Fear of Society

 The longer someone stays away from society, the greater the fear of reintegration grows.
 "How do I explain the gap?"
 "I don't know how to talk to people anymore."
 "I can't function in society."
 This fear is often far less severe than imagined once you actually step outside, but as long as you remain in your room, the fear keeps expanding.
-(Books on hikikomori can deepen your understanding)
+Books on hikikomori can deepen your understanding

 Small Steps Toward Recovery